 “I was lucky nobody was behind me because I would have been rear-ended,” one Prius owner told the newspaper.
 He escaped without a crash, but Toyota later told him he would have to replace the inverter on his own dime.

-The consumer whose car nearly died on the railroad tracks this year, meanwhile, wrote in their complaint to NHTSA that Toyota did agree to cover the cost of a new inverter.
+The consumer whose car nearly died on the railroad tracks this year, meanwhile, wrote in their report to NHTSA that Toyota did agree to cover the cost of a new inverter.
 But in that case, the driver said Toyota covered it under an extended warranty program, not a government recall.

 The problem with warranties, safety advocates say, is that they are also unregulated.
 And unlike recalls, warranties provide little recourse for drivers should they experience a defect past a given time period.
 In the case of the Prius, Toyota has said that some cars may be eligible for an inverter replacement under a warranty program that lasts 15 years.

 An $11,000 inverter